yousefamar/ledgerify/README.md

-# ledgerify
+# logify
-Convert QIF files to Ledger
+Convert QIF or Ledger files to Log JSON